 The Corsair HS60 HAPTIC are inadequate for office use.
 They're comfortable enough to wear during your 9-5 without a lot of fatigue.
 However, they leak a bit of noise, which can be annoying for coworkers around you.
 Also, they have poor noise isolation, so you can be distracted by background noise around you.

 The Corsair HS60 HAPTIC are wired-only, so they aren't suitable for wireless gaming.

 The Corsair HS60 HAPTIC are good for wired gaming.
 They're comfortable enough for long gaming sessions, and their bass-heavy sound profile helps you feel the deep thump and rumble in action-packed scenes.
-You can also use the haptic bass slider to add extra bass if you like.
+You can also use the haptic bass slider to add extra bass if you like, although too much can bleed into the mic.
 Thanks to their wired connection, they have negligible latency, so your audio and video syncs up.
 You can easily communicate with your teammates, thanks to their boom microphone's impressive recording quality, too.

 The Corsair HS60 HAPTIC are gaming-oriented headphones.
 They look similar to the Corsair HS60, but the 'Arctic Camo' design surrounding the ear cups offers a unique look.
 While they come with a boom microphone, you can remove it for a more casual look.

 The Corsair HS60 HAPTIC are comfortable.
 They're comfortable enough to wear for longer gaming sessions without feeling a lot of fatigue, as the ear cups and the headband are well-padded.
 However, they're quite bulky, and they feel a bit heavier than the Corsair HS60, which some listeners may not enjoy.